Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 - Any application that focuses on innovation, or an innovative enhancement or expansion of an existing program.

 - Yes.
-The following preference will be given:
+The following preferences will be given:

 - Can my organization apply if it received a Community Campaign allocation or a grant from the Federation in the past?